Each Zodiac Sign Is Related to a Tarot Card—Here’s What Your Card Wants You to Know

 Gemini: The Lovers (May 21-June 20)

 As the dual sign, Gemini’s tarot card is The Lovers.
 While this can be taken literally as being about romantic relationships, it can also just refer to partnerships in general.
 “While most people believe that the Lovers is about a new relationship or a soul mate,” Rappaport says, “it can indicate a new relationship, re-establishing an old relationship, or just being open to forming a new partnership—business, romantic, and/or personal.”
 But everyone knows that relationships aren’t simple.
 Gemini especially has to be aware of the trials of new and established bonds.
 “Be mindful that the key thing for Gemini is communication.
 While you may be forming or working on relationships, communication will be the key to success.”
 If a Gemini doesn’t learn to communicate well or learn how to compromise in a relationship, the outcome could be disastrous.
-Learn about which zodiac signs are most and least compatible.

 Cancer: The Chariot (June 21-July 22)